ana-aguilar7/quick-fix/README.md

 # Quick fix

-This is just a quick to solve small problems and fix, until I can get somebody to repair it properly!
+This is just a quick to solve small problems and fix, until I can get somebody to repair it properly! haha